 Is it Legal to Ride in the Back of a Pickup Truck in Missouri?

-In New Madrid and throughout Missouri, it's not uncommon to see people riding in the back of a pickup truck, especially during the spring and summer months: in fact, many of us have probably ridden in truck beds ourselves.
+In Missouri, it's not uncommon to see people riding in the back of a pickup truck, especially during the spring and summer months.
+In fact, many of us have probably ridden in truck beds ourselves.
 And yet many people don't know what Missouri law says with respect to this issue.
-As temperatures turn warmer, our New Madrid car accident lawyers want to make sure drivers are well informed about the safety issues and state laws that affect passengers riding in truck beds.
+As temperatures turn warmer, our car accident lawyers want to make sure drivers are well informed about the safety issues and state laws that affect passengers riding in truck beds.

 Is it safe to ride in the back of a truck?